Life in 1542 Semi-Quick Facts

 One important element of society is status and its expression.
 One of the most common status symbols is clothing and adornment.
 The individual with a big SUV isn’t driving it as much as he is wearing it.
 It is more than just a tool to get from point A to point B, the driver is deeply involved in the vehicle, and he is involved in it on a variety of social levels.
 Status symbols change.
 The analogy of comparing a 2007 SUV with a 1540s horse is not accurate; the 1540 status symbol par excellence was social position, of which the ultimate public expressions were pearls and spices.
 In a frontier environment such as Guatemala in 1542, many of the trappings of status (fancy home, furniture, art, china, glassware, silver etc.) were impossible to come by, but everybody still needed clothes.
 Clothes became the status symbol.

-Just as jeans and t-shirts are the status clothes of today’s youth, the clothes our audience members demonstrate were the status symbols for a woman of New Spain in the 16th century.
 When a girl reached her eighth birthday in the Spanish culture, she was given a new outfit of clothes similar to her mother’s dresses, and would be expected to dress as a woman for the rest of her life.
 Since she would probably be married by age 14 or 15, eight was a reasonable age for her to start learning to be a proper Spanish lady.

 Both men and women wore identical underclothes in this period.
 It was a single garment – the camisa.
 Basically an oversized white nightgown, the woman’s was ankle-length, whereas the man’s was about knee length.
 The camisa indeed served as a nightgown for both men and women, and provided a sweat and body oil barrier under clothing to protect the more expensive elements of a wardrobe.
 The large billowing sleeves closed with drawstrings, as well as the neckline, making it adjustable for seasons or occasions.
 In the home, a woman would seldom wear anything but her camisa, perhaps adding another garment only for warmth or messy work.